All new businesses need to keep overhead costs low to survive, and sports facility-based businesses are no exception.

 Never underestimate the real costs of a high rent.

 Cash flow should always be at the top of your mind as the owner of a new business.
-Starting out, most business owners are far too optimistic about the amount of monthly revenue they’ll be able to generate, so their monthly rent costs quickly become a big problem.
+Starting out, most business owners are far too optimistic about the amount of monthly revenue they’ll be able to generate, so their monthly rent expenses quickly become a big problem.
 You will thank yourself later if you do everything you can now to ensure that your rent is as low as possible.

 Make sure common area maintenance (CAM) is included in monthly costs.